kaiachain/kaia-docs/docs/references/sdk/caver-js/api/caver-transaction/caver-transaction.md

 Fills in the optional variables in transaction.

-If the `gasPrice`, `nonce`, or `chainId` of the transaction are not defined, this method asks the default values for these optional variables and preset them by sending JSON RPC call to the connected Kaia Node.
+If the `gasPrice`, `nonce`, or `chainId` of the transaction are not defined, this method asks the default values for these optional variables and preset them by sending JSON RPC call to the connected Klaytn Node.

-Use [caver.rpc.kaia.getGasPrice](../caver-rpc/kaia.md#caver-rpc-kaia-getgasprice) to get `gasPrice`, [caver.rpc.kaia.getTransactionCount](../caver-rpc/kaia.md#caver-rpc-kaia-gettransactioncount) to get `nonce` and [caver.rpc.kaia.getChainId](../caver-rpc/kaia.md#caver-rpc-kaia-getchainid) call to get `chainId`.
+Use [caver.rpc.klay.getGasPrice](../caver-rpc/klay.md#caver-rpc-klay-getgasprice) to get `gasPrice`, [caver.rpc.klay.getTransactionCount](../caver-rpc/klay.md#caver-rpc-klay-gettransactioncount) to get `nonce` and [caver.rpc.klay.getChainId](../caver-rpc/klay.md#caver-rpc-klay-getchainid) call to get `chainId`.

 **Return Value**